 top of page

-Bridging Knowledge and Care: Why Institutions Need Faith and Culture Informed Mental Health Research
+Bridging Knowledge and Care: Strengthening Mental Health Research for Underserved Communities

 Across the globe, mental health systems continue to expand — yet millions of individuals remain without care that truly reflects their social, spiritual, and cultural realities.
 While international agencies such as the World Health Organization (WHO) have made progress in defining mental health policy frameworks, a persistent gap remains between evidence-based policy and lived experience.
 Faith, culture, and community remain underrepresented in public health research and prog